MicrosoftDocs/win32/desktop-src/PerfCtrs/using-workunit-perf_counters.md

 - identifier of the main process which represents the application.
 - user-friendly title for the Work Unit.

+> [!NOTE]
-Notice that if a work unit information must be updated, for example, the title was changed, it must be informed with the same uniqueId it had when first notified of the platform.
-New units must use a new unique identifier.
+> If a work unit information must be updated (for example, the title was changed), it retains its uniqueId.
+New units must use new unique identifiers.
 The information must be concatenated using the pipe character "|".

 Sample: